Can We Eat Dairy Milk Chocolate in Fast?

 To understand if Dairy Milk Chocolate is suitable for fasts, let’s first take a look at its main ingredients:

-Given this ingredient list, Dairy Milk Chocolate contains certain processed components like emulsifiers and artificial flavorings, making it unsuitable for strict fasts.
+Given its ingredient list, Dairy Milk Chocolate contains certain processed components like emulsifiers and artificial flavorings.
+So, can we eat Dairy Milk Chocolate during a fast?
+The clear answer is no.

 Religious Perspectives on Dairy Products During Fasting